 A centralized system helps improve efficiency by providing a comprehensive view of a particular situation prior to making decisions.
-Whenever staff are required to correlate information from different sources, the ERP software assists in extracting data and providing relevant criteria that require adjustments before fulfilling a request.
+Whenever staff requires to correlate information from different sources, the ERP software assists in extracting data.
+It can also providing relevant criteria that require adjustments before fulfilling a request.

-For example, before making a purchase order for certain raw materials, the budget report has to be submitted to the project manager, based on what they refer to the engineering team and the formulated construction design.
-Based on this design, the purchasing manager creates the purchase order which must then be screened by the accounting department before getting approved.
+For example, before making a purchase order for certain raw materials, the budget report has submit to the project manager.
+It’s based on what they refer to the engineering team and the formulated construction design.
+Based on this design, the purchasing manager creates the purchase order.
+This situation must then be screened by the accounting department before getting approved.

 6. Increasing ROI

-ERP software allows construction companies to eliminate manual, time-consuming and labor-intensive processes, control expenditures for raw materials and employees, reduce IT costs, get rid of unnecessary downtime, and meet project deadlines.
+ERP software allows construction companies to eliminate manual, time-consuming and labor-intensive processes.
+It also can control expenditures for raw materials and employees, reduce IT costs, get rid of unnecessary downtime, and meet project deadlines.

 HashMicro’s Construction ERP Software consists of modules that support the optimization of overall construction business operations, ranging from project and contract management, accounting management, inventory management, asset management, to HR management.
 Get a special discount of 10% for our comprehensive ERP system by including the promo code ‘Hash10 in the inquiry form.